A charity group is preparing aid packages for those who want to return home

 A 14-year-old boy is among those killed after a mob with machetes targeted foreigners

-Thousands sought refuge in temporary shelters after mobs with machetes attacked immigrants in Durban, leaving at least five people dead, an aid group said Thursday.
+Thousands sought refuge in temporary shelters in South Africa after mobs with machetes attacked immigrants in Durban, leaving at least five people dead, an aid group said Thursday.

-Heavily armed police have scrambled to stop clashes after local residents accused immigrants from other African nations of taking their jobs.
+Heavily armed police have scrambled to stop clashes this week after local residents accused immigrants from other African nations of taking their jobs.